tcwilkinson/caa2015/ideas.md

 To read the code, and more precisely to read commented code allows to learn quickly.
 Some says about FS "In pedagogical terms, Windows is to fish as UNIX is to fishing lessons (Kelty 2008: 132)".
 One of the most classical book in FS is the Lions' Commentary on UNIX 6th Edition.
 This a commentary of the V6 of UNIX that has been used by thousands of students to understand how UNIX works.
 Making Literate Programming gives the opportunity -- and I quote Donald Knuth -- to  " concentrate [...] on explaining  to *human beings* what we want a computer to do" [@Knuth1984: 97].
 Literate Programming gives the opportunity to concentrate on the process.

-Ther followings examples for Archaeology (- Note:) I speak mostly of R because it's one of the software I know the best:
+The followings examples for Archaeology (- Note:) I speak mostly of R because it's one of the software I know the best:

     - David L. Carlson: An R Companion to Quantifying Archaeology by Stephen Shennan.
        It's a comment with code of the work of Shennan that make easier to access the knowledge of Shennan.
 Most importantly it allows then to modulate the code to use it quickly for your own research question